Skip to main content

 somethingElse();

-As of ES6 / ECMAScript 2015, JavaScript is getting more frequent updates.
-This means that developers can leverage some of its most significant features.
-Some of these features mentioned in the article are supported already by various browser platforms or Node.js - for those that are not polyfills are generally available.
-Make sure that you test out these new features.
+Since ES6 / ECMAScript 2015, JavaScript has been getting more frequent updates.
+That means developers can tap into significant new features sooner.
+Some of the features mentioned here are already supported by various browser platforms or Node.js.
+For those that aren’t, polyfills are generally available.
+Give these new features a spin.